Reclassification of a commercial vehicle to a campervan or motorhome inspection

 - stereo and hi-fi equipment and speakers are fitted

 - whether a person could live or travel comfortably inside the vehicle.

 - inspected by an officer at any customer service centre

 - weighed and a weighnote supplied to any customer service centre, if applicable.

 If changes have been made to the seating capacity, the vehicle must be inspected by the vehicle services section of the department, Kateena St, Regency Park for Australian design rule compliance and any applicable safety requirements.
 Phone 13 10 84 to organise a departmental booking.

-An application must be lodged with Service SA for any alterations or modifications to a vehicle.
+An application to alter vehicle or trailer details (185.6 KB PDF) must be lodged with Service SA for any alterations or modifications to a vehicle.

 The classification of touring utilities/touring vans has been discontinued.
 Vehicles that meet the reclassification criteria above will be eligible for registration as a 'caravan vehicle'.
 Registration costs are the same.